 6 Ways to Feel Grounded this Halloween

-Halloween was a time of great relevance, and great meaning - which today we all too often replace with candies and plastic masks.
+Halloween was a moment of great relevance, and great meaning - which today we all too often replace with candies and plastic masks.

-Consider the six ideas in this blog to make the annual spooky night constructive, and an important date on your calendar.
+Consider the six ideas in this blog to make the annual spooky night a date for taking stock and revivifying oneself.

 The circle of life

 Halloween, called Samhain in Scottish Gaelic, was a nocturnal celebration during a period of change.
 The trees lose their leaves.
 Crops stop growing.
-Storms arrive, and frosts begin.
+Storms arrive.
+The frosts begin.

 We know, however, that in six months it will be May Day, or Beltane.
-At the end of the dark period, the bright period will come.
+At the end of the dark period, the brightness will return.

-Whereas you might call this a period of death, come Spring there will be new life and rebirth.
+In other words, we are entering a season of death, but come Spring there will be new life and rebirth.

 1. Get together with friends and family

-One etymology of the Gaelic Samhain - says it comes from an ancient root, which literally means ‘together’ or ‘gathering’.
+One etymology of the Gaelic Samhain says it comes from an ancient root that literally means ‘together’ or ‘gathering’.

 This is a time, first and foremost, to get together with friends and family and enjoy yourself.
 We sometimes need these special events to take us out of the day-to-day routine.

-This moment should also remind you to be there for the people in your life, in the months and years to come.
+This moment, as winter approaches, should also remind you to be there for the people in your life in the months and years to come.

-You could have a dinner party, with hearty autumn foods, a whisky evening, with a selection of warming malt scotches, or why not a bonfire (if space and the law allows)?
+You could have a dinner party, with hearty autumn foods, a whisky evening, with a selection of warming Scotch malts, or why not a bonfire (if space and the law allows)?

 2. Get round the fire